yewin-mm/spring-boot-app-instruction/README.md

             <scope>runtime</scope>
         </dependency>
        ```

+* Copy above code and add in pom.xml and refresh your pom.xml to make sure your new dependency is imported into your project.
+    * For IntelliJ, right click anywhere insdie `pom.xml` or right click on `pom.xml` and choose `maven` and click `reload project`.
+    * For Eclipse, right click on `pom.xml` and choose `maven` and click `update project`.
+* You can check new dependency is added in your project under `External Libraries` of `IntelliJ` and `Maven Dependencies` of `Eclipse`.
+* Sometimes, you need to clean your project.
+    * For IntelliJ, click `File` menu in top left corner and choose `Invalidate Caches` and (check mark on clear file system cache and local history in new version) click `Invalidate and Restart`.
+    * For Eclipse, click `Project` menu in top left corner and choose `clean` and check mark on your project and click `OK`.
+* You can manually add jar for non Maven Project in both IDE.

 * Change your Postgresql Database username and password in spring datasource username and password fields in `application.properties` file.
 * Postgresql default username is postgres and password is your set password when you installed.